Welcome to Joensuu!

-There are a couple of institutions devoted to higher education in Joensuu.
-The first and bigger one, is the University of Eastern Finland (Itä-Suomen Yliopisto), Joensuu campus.
-There are two campuses with around 15,000 students that belong to this University: Kuopio and Joensuu.
-The other one is the Karelian University of Applied Sciences (Pohjois-Karjalan Ammattikorkeakoulu) with roughly 4,000 students.
+There are two institutions devoted to tertiary education in Joensuu.
+The first and bigger one is the University of Eastern Finland (Itä-Suomen Yliopisto).
+The UEF has two campuses, one in Joensuu and another one in Kuopio, with around 15,000 students altogether.
+The other institution is the Karelian University of Applied Sciences (Pohjois-Karjalan Ammattikorkeakoulu) with roughly 4,000 students.

-Finnish Universities are of good quality and usually take a significant amount of foreign students.
-It is advisable to sign up for the Student Union of the corresponding institution, as it entitles you to get discounts on meals and gives you access to some university-related services.
+Finnish universities are of good quality and usually take a significant amount of foreign students.
+It is advisable to sign up for the Student Union of the corresponding institution, as it entitles you to get student discounts and gives you access to some university-related services and benefits.